Barack Obama's Next Travel Stop? This Tuscan Villa

 Advertisement

 Despite having an enviable travel schedule, Barack isn’t in Italy for just a good time.
 The ex-POTUS flew to Milan on Tuesday to deliver a speech to a sold-out crowd at the Seeds & Chips Global Food Innovation Summit.
-From ticket sales alone, he reportedly earned nearly $3 million dollars.
+From ticket sales alone, he reportedly earned nearly £2.4 million.

 “Over my eight years in office we dramatically increased our generation of clean energy, we acted dramatically to curtail our use of dirty energy, and we invested in energy efficiency across the board," he said at the event, according to CNBC.
 "In Paris…we helped to lead the world to the first significant global agreement for a low-carbon future," he continued.
 "But here's the thing: even if every country somehow puts the brakes on the emissions that exist today, climate change would still have an impact on our world for years to come."

 Glamorous vacations and Instagram husband activities aside, Obama has maintained a fairly busy work schedule.
-Last week he announced that plans were underway for his new presidential center in Chicago.
-The center is on track to bring 1,500 jobs to the city during the four years it will take to reach completion.
-He and former first Lady Michelle also have plans to donate $2 million to fund summer job programs for young people in the community.
+Last week he announced that plans were underway for his new presidential centre in Chicago.
+The centre is on track to bring 1,500 jobs to the city during the four years it will take to reach completion.
+He and former first Lady Michelle also have plans to donate £1.6 million to fund summer job programs for young people in the community.

 Advertisement